PiPar: Pipeline Parallelism for Collaborative Machine Learning: Experimental Studies

-\textit{a) Idle time of server/device (seconds)} is the time that the server/device does not contribute to training models in each training epoch.
-The device-side idle time is the average of idle time for all devices.
-Lower idle time means higher hardware resource utilisation.
+The metric used to compare the utilization of hardware resources is the idle time of the server and devices, which is the total time that the server/device does not contribute to training models in an epoch.
+The device-side idle time is the average idle time for all devices.
+A lower idle time corresponds to a higher hardware resource utilization.
 Since the devices are homogeneous, it is assumed that there is a negligible impact of stragglers.

-\textit{b) Average network throughput (Mbps)} is the average amount of data transmitted through the network per second when the model is trained.
-A higher network throughput means higher bandwidth resource utilisation.

-As shown in Figure~\ref{fig:idle-time}, \PipeLearn\ reduces the server-side idle time under all network conditions when training both VGG5 and ResNet18.
-Since the the server has more computing resources than the devices, model training is faster on the server.
+As shown in Figure~\ref{fig:idle-time}, \PiPar\ reduces the server-side idle time under all network conditions when training VGG-5, ResNet-18 and MobileNetV3-Small on MNIST and CIFAR-10.
+Since the server has more computing resources than the devices, model training is faster on the server.
 Hence, reducing the server-side idle time takes precedence over reducing the device-side idle time.
-Since FL trains complete models on the devices, the devices are usually rarely idle.
-However, the server is idle for a large proportion of time when the model is trained.
-Compared to FL, SFL utilises more resources on the server, because multiple layers are trained by the server. \PipeLearn\ further reduces the server-side idle time by parallelising the server-side computation with device-side computation and communication between the server and the devices.
-Compared to FL and SFL, the server-side idle time using \PipeLearn is reduced up to 28.5x and 1.81x, respectively. \PipeLearn\ also reduces the device-side idle time of SFL upto 12.87x in all cases.
+Since FL trains complete models on the devices, the devices are rarely idle.
+However, the server is idle for a large proportion of the time when the model is trained.
+Compared to FL, SFL utilizes more resources on the server because the server trains multiple layers. \PiPar\ reduces the server-side idle time by overlapping the server-side computations, device-side computations and communication between the server and the devices.
+Compared to FL and SFL, the server-side idle time using \PiPar\ is reduced up to 64.1$\times$ and 2.9$\times$, respectively. \PiPar\ also reduces the device-side idle time of SFL up to 23.1$\times$ in all cases.

-In terms of bandwidth utilisation (Figure~\ref{fig:network-throughput}), \PipeLearn\ is more superior in performance than FL and SFL under all network conditions.
-FL has a low average network throughput, because communication is only required at the aggregation stage.
-A higher amount of data is transferred between the server and the devices in SFL than \PipeLearn.
-However, by parallelising communication and computation, \PipeLearn\ increases the network throughput by 321.29x and 1.52x compared to FL and SFL, respectively.
+Figure~\ref{fig:idle-time-large} highlights that, compared to SFL, \PiPar\ also reduces idle time when training VGG-16, ResNet-101 and MobileNetV3-Large on CIFAR-100 and Tiny ImageNet.
+Server-side idle time and device-side idle time of SFL are reduced up to 2.3$\times$ and 2.5$\times$, respectively.